 As described in the Rose documentation (e.g. here), and as I've tried to illustrate with my 'pink bubble' drawing here, a Rose suite is composed of apps.
 JULES Rose suites always have two apps that run sequentially: fcm_make (the compilation step) and jules (actually running the model).

-If you prefer to understand this in a more UNIX way, see screenshot right: the JULES Rose suite is simply a directory on your file system (at location $RSUITE in my notes) that contains some files (including the textfile suite.rc) and two subdirectories app/fcm_make/ and app/jules/ .
+If you prefer to understand this in a more UNIX way, see screenshot right: the JULES Rose suite is simply a directory on your file system (at location $RSUITE in my notes) that contains some files (including the textfiles rose-suite.conf and suite.rc) and two subdirectories app/fcm_make/ and app/jules/ (the rest you can usually ignore).
 Kerry Smout-Day also illustrated the same structure nicely in her JULES tutorial here.

 - The config file for the jules app contains all the namelist files described on the JULES manual pages (select your version of JULES and find section "The JULES namelist files").

 - Rose suites for running JULES are available either via the Rosie Go system or via the roses-u repository: see here for how to use those.

 - Note that Rose suites can be automatically upgraded using rose app-upgrade, e.g. if you find and download a suite on Rosie Go for JULESvn4.6 then you can use a single command to upgrade it to the latest version of JULES: see here.

 - Note that all Rose suites are set up with links to particular driving and ancillary data inside them, but they can always be applied to other driving and ancillary data as necessary.